Tagish Lake (meteorite): Meteoroid

-The Tagish Lake meteoroid is estimated to have been 4 m in diameter and 56 tin weight before it entered the Earth's atmosphere.
+The Tagish Lake meteoroid is estimated to have been 4 m in diameter and 56 t in weight before it entered the Earth's atmosphere.
 However, it is estimated that only 1.3 tonnes remained after ablation in the upper atmosphere and several fragmentation events, meaning that around 97% of the meteorite had vaporised, mainly becoming stratospheric dust that was seen as noctilucent clouds to the northwest of Edmonton at sunset, some 12 hours after the event.
 Of the 1.3 tonnes of fragmented rock, somewhat over 10 kg (about 1%) was found and collected.

 Specimens

 Tagish Lake is classified as a carbonaceous chondrite, type C2 ungrouped.
-The pieces of the Tagish Lake meteorite are dark grey to almost black in color with small light-colored inclusions, and a maximum size of ~2.3 kg.
+The pieces of the Tagish Lake meteorite are dark grey to almost black in colour with small light-coloured inclusions, and a maximum size of ~2.3 kg.
 Except for a greyish fusion crust, the meteorites have the visual appearance of a charcoal briquette.
 The fragments were transported in their frozen state to research facilities after they were collected by a local resident in late January, 2000.
 Initial studies of these fresh fragments were done in collaboration with researchers from NASA.
 Snowfall covered the remaining fragments until April 2000, when a search effort was mounted by researchers from the University of Calgary and University of Western Ontario.
 These later fragments were mostly found to have sunk into the ice by a few cm to more than 20 cm, and had to be collected out of meltwater holes, or cut in icy blocks from the frozen surface of Tagish Lake.

 Fragments of the fresh, "pristine" Tagish Lake meteorite totaling more than 850 g are currently held in the collections at the Royal Ontario Museum and the University of Alberta.
 "Degraded" fragments from the April–May 2000 search are curated mainly at the University of Calgary and the University of Western Ontario.